JohnAndrewTaylor/Project-Euler/README.md

 # Project Euler Solutions
-Solutions to the Project Euler mathematical/computer challenges written in Java (https://projecteuler.net).
-The code usually allows for parameter changes and aims to be as optimal as possible.
-I have written some explanations to the thought process of each algorithm.
+Solutions to the Project Euler mathematical/computer challenges written in Java and MATLAB (https://projecteuler.net).

+Planned improvements:
+  - Allow parameters to be easily changed.
+  - Write full explanations of the concepts and algorithms used.

+*Disclaimer: Please do not copy this code or in any way use it to cheat on the Project Euler challenges.
+The content on here is only for educational use.

 [MIT License]